Tent camping has many things going for it, but one thing that can be on the annoying side is condensation build-up.

-The level of moisture in the air will be influenced by the external weather conditions (rain, humidity, low temperatures), people (breathing, perspiration, eating, cooking) and from wet or damp gear.
+The moisture level in the air will be influenced by the external weather conditions (rain, humidity level, cold temperatures), people (breathing, perspiration, eating, cooking) as well as from wet or damp gear.

-You may not be able to eliminate it altogether, but here are our tips to help reduce condensation in your tent:
+You may not be able to eliminate it altogether, but here are our tips on how to reduce condensation in your tent:

 1: Vent your tent

-Creating airflow to expel the warm humid air before condensation forms on the internal walls is the most effective way to reduce condensation in your tent.
-In particular:
+Create airflow to expel the warm humid air before condensation forms by:

-- Open any weather proof vents to facilitate airflow, especially during the night.
-Venting through windows can also help, even if they are only left partially open.
+- Open any weather proof vents to facilitate airflow throughout the tent at night especially.
+Venting through mesh windows can also help, even if they are only left partially open.

-- Position the tent to allow the wind to flow through your vents and windows.
+- Position the tent and open the vents, tent doors and windows as much as possible to allow the wind to flow through your tent.
 Avoid, however, positioning the main door in the direction of the prevailing wind.

-- Completely air out the tent during the day, and if needed your sleeping bags, to remove any residual moisture build up from condensation.
+- Completely airing out the tent during the day, including your sleeping bags, to remove any residual moisture build up from condensation.

 2: Store wet gear elsewhere

-To speed up the drying time, wipe down the walls with a dry cloth and shake the tent to remove excess water from the surface.
+To speed up the drying time, wipe down the walls with a dry microfibre cloth or camp towel and shake the wet tent to remove excess water from the surface.
 This task should be performed as early as possible on your day of departure to maximise the drying time before you pack up.

 Maintaining a gap between your gear and the tent walls won't actually reduce condensation in your tent, but it will prevent any moisture that does accumulate from coming into contact with the clothing and sleeping gear.

-Where the fly only partially covers the inner layer, usually overhead, condensation will collect at a higher rate under the single layer.
+The single-walled tent, or those that only partially cover the inner layer, will collect moisture at a higher rate under the single layer.

-If you have a tent with a fly or outer wall, you can reduce condensation by properly pegging and guying out the fly or outer wall so that the two layers are not touching.
+And finally, if you have a tent with a fly or outer wall, you can reduce tent condensation by properly pegging and guying out the fly or outer wall so that the two layers are not touching.

 In conclusion, with some simple measures you can reduce condensation in your tent and avoid those annoying easily with some simple measure and keep everything dry.